Disease & Vaccine Information

 The disease was formally named and described in detail in 1821 by French physician Pierre Bretonneau.
 Its name was derived from the Greek word Diphthera, meaning leather hide, and after the characteristic pseudomembrane found in the back of the throat of those affected by the disease.

 The bacteria responsible for diphtheria, Corynebacterium diphtheriae, was first identified in 1883 by Klebs.
 In 1884, Loeffler discovered that this bacterium could be cultured from the back of the throat.
 In 1888, Emile Roux and Alexandre Yersin demonstrated that a component of C. diphtheriae, the diphtheria toxin, caused symptoms of diphtheria in animals.
 In the early 1890’s, Emil Behring and Shibasaburo Kitasato reported that serum taken from animals immunized against diphtheria toxin could be used to prevent and treat diphtheria.
 Behring went on to develop the first diphtheria antitoxin; however, his initial serum formulation was unsuccessful.
 The antitoxin became more effective once researchers began using horses to produce it.
-In 1897, Paul Erhlich developed a standardized unit of measurement for the diphtheria antitoxin.
+In 1897, Paul Ehrlich developed a standardized unit of measurement for diphtheria antitoxin.
 While reportedly effective at treating diphtheria, horse-derived antitoxin was also associated with anaphylaxis and serum sickness.

 The use of the diphtheria antitoxin was questioned by certain physicians at the time, who expressed concerns that it was not necessarily safe or even effective.
 In 1907, Boston physician Dr. Charles E. Page reported that injecting disease to prevent disease was likely not the solution to treating diphtheria and other diseases.
 Page believed that improvements in cleanliness and sanitation would ultimately be more effective.